GaabrielCoosta/GaabrielCoosta/README.md

 #
 **KEY SKILLS AND KNOWLEDGE**

-**Expertise in Qlik:** Certification in Qlik Sense® Data Literacy, with qualifications as a Data Architect and Data Analyst, enabling a deep and practical understanding of the tool.
+**Expertise in Qlik:** Qlik Sense® Data Analytics and Literacy Certified, with qualifications as a Data Architect and Data Analyst, enabling a deep and practical understanding of the tool.

 **Business Intelligence:** Experience in business analysis, identifying valuable insights, developing solutions, and defining KPIs to drive business strategies.